Speuce/Productive/README.md

 Once you do, go to app > build > reports > coverage > debug, and open 'index.html' in your favourite web browser.

 There ya go!

+## Website

+The index.html for the website is located: `./productive-website/public/`